 Josef Brunner:

-So I think it depends greatly on the deal, but in the process, be as transparent with your buyer that you can be because, you know, you avoid surprises.
+Ultimately, it depends on the deal.
+But throughout the process, the key is to be as transparent as possible with your buyer—that way, you avoid surprises.

 Johan: